Law Student Outlines Selected by

 Loveless v.
 Diehl

 Loveless owns 79-acre farm.
 Leased it to Diehl.
-Was an option contract to purchase.
+Was an option

-Land is a liquid market but in the law it is still considered unique.
+Land is a liquid market but in the law it is still considered

 Specific performance is the preferred remedy.